fictive-kin/openrecipes/README.md

 We're just trying to do the right thing, so we value your feedback as we go.
 You can ping [Ed](https://github.com/funkatron), [Chris](https://github.com/shiflett), [Andreas](https://github.com/andbirkebaek), or anyone from [Fictive Kin](https://github.com/fictivekin).
 General suggestions and feedback to [openrecipes@fictivekin.com](mailto:openrecipes@fictivekin.com) are welcome, too.

 We're also gonna be on IRC, so please feel free to join us if you have any questions or comments.
 We'll be hanging out in #openrecipes on Freenode.
 See you there!

+## CHANGELOG

+*Not every change, but notable ones that require action for contributors*

+* 2013-04-15: `pipelines.MakestringsPipeline` and `pipelines.CleanDatesTimesPipeline` have been deprecated, and `pipelines.RejectinvalidPipeline` has been added.
+Your `ITEM_PIPELINES` config in `settings.py` should look something like this:

+    ```python
+    ITEM_PIPELINES = [
+        'openrecipes.pipelines.RejectinvalidPipeline',
+        'openrecipes.pipelines.DuplicaterecipePipeline',
+        # uncomment if you want to insert results into MongoDB
+        # 'openrecipes.pipelines.MongoDBPipeline',
+    ]
+    ```